-Most often, you will find that issues start with the hiring or recruiting process.
+Most often, you will find that these ability concerns start with the hiring or recruiting process.

-- Did this person have the right amount of skill and experience for their position when you added them to your team?
+- Did this person have the right experience and skill for their position when you added them to your team?

-- Was this person ready for a promotion or hire?
+- Was this employee ready for a promotion or hire?

-- Are they making a genuine effort but make a few noticeable improvements?
+- Are they making a genuine effort but making a few noticeable improvements?

 - What resources did they have in their previous role that they no longer have?

-- Did they have access to IT, logistical, or communication support previously?
+- Did they previously have access to IT, logistics, or communication support?

-- Were they previously working mainly on their own but now on a team?
+- Were they previously working mainly on their own but are now on a team?

-If this doesn’t fix your employee’s issues, you may want to consider transferring them to a less-demanding position.
+However, if this does not fix your employee’s issues, you may want to consider transferring the employee to a less challenging role.

 Determine Motivation Problems Within Your Team